manousos/glowing-waffle/README.md

 This rule does not currently accept any parameter.

+#### Details

+The rule doesn't do shortcircuitry.
+In other words, it doesn't stop at the first violation, but it finds all violations and log them before failing.

+The rule is not cached.

 ## Bug report and contributions

 If you think any rule has bugs or should be configurable or for any other issue/suggestion, please open a [GitHub issue for this project](https://github.com/Thefolle/requireReleaseDepsInPlugins/issues).